opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 # OpenSearch Keystore

-`opensearch-keystore` is a utility script for managing the OpenSearch keystore.
-This keystore provides a secure method to store sensitive information, such as passwords and keys, used in the OpenSearch cluster.
-The script allows users to create, list, add, and remove settings securely.
+`opensearch-keystore` is a utility script for managing the OpenSearch Keystore.
+This keystore provides a secure method to store sensitive information, such as passwords and keys, used in an OpenSearch cluster.
+The script allows you to securely create, list, add, and remove settings.

 ## Usage